-Maintain Healthy Plants: Follow recommended cultural practices, especially proper fertilization, irrigation and pruning practices.
+Maintain Healthy Plants: Follow recommended cultural practices, especially proper fertilization, irrigation, and pruning practices.

 Snap and green beans infected by gray mold can be sprayed with fungicides containing chlorothalonil.
 In problem areas, start spraying at early bloom and continue to apply once a week.
-Wait a minimum of seven days between the last fungicide application and harvest.
+Wait for a minimum of seven days between the last fungicide application and harvest.

-Gray mold on grapes, blueberries, peaches, nectarines and plums can be controlled with sprays of captan.
-Brambles (blackberries, raspberries, etc.), strawberries and cherries can be sprayed with either captan or copper fungicides for gray mold control.
+Gray mold on grapes, blueberries, peaches, nectarines, and plums can be controlled with sprays of captan.
+Brambles (blackberries, raspberries, etc.), strawberries, and cherries can be sprayed with either captan or copper fungicides for gray mold control.

 Postharvest rots can be a problem for many fruits and vegetables in the home garden.
 Mix 1 tablespoon of fresh bleach (sodium hypochlorite 5.25%) in one gallon of water.
-Dip fruit into the bleach solution, rinse in clean water and dry fruit.
+Dip fruit into the bleach solution, rinse in clean water, and dry fruit.
 Change the bleach solution frequently when it gets dirty.

 Table 1.
 Fungicides to Control Gray Mold.